 Yes, before forming Rhùn we were in other bands but they don’t exist any more with an exception of Mosca Violenta in which I play with Sam, but before Rhùn I was not playing in yet. (http://head-records.bandcamp.com/album/mosca-violenta).
 In fact a lot of musical projects are born between us after the creation of Rhùn.
 Maybe that started a run-up… I do not know.
 But they were especially magnificent meetings, Thybo, Fab and Sir Alron didn’t know Sam and Brhüno before our collaboration, and that creates a dynamics, surely.

-It’s kinda funny to ask a Zeuhl band about their influences, which are pretty obvious, but still you’re also taking elements from more of a progressive rock bands like King Crimson.
+It’s kinda funny to ask a Zeuhl band about their influences, but you’re also taking elements from progressive rock bands.
 Anyway let me ask you if there is anything else rather than Magma and related groups of the ‘70s, that influenced your style of playing?

 A lot!
 I spoke about Gong and Zappa at the beginning of this interview, and these references did not go out completely of our heads… Difficult indeed to notice them by listening to our music, but they participated in what we are today as musicians and a group.
 King Crimson also, Soft Machine, Univers Zero, Eskaton, Present, Henry Cow, Art Bears, Hatfield and the North.
 A lot of Canterbury groups in fact… Gentle Giant, Yes, The Muffins, Picchio Dal Pozzo, etc. But I am not going to quote the ideal 70’s discography, it’s going to be too long.